 I’m making semi-abstract paintings of plant species, primarily ones native to Ontario.
 At one end of the scale, some of these pictures show an entire tree’s silhouette.
-At the other end, some contain only leaves, intersecting and repeated with variations across the canvas.
+At the other end, some contain only a few leaves, intersecting and repeated with variations across the canvas.
 The title of each piece usually contains the species, like “black pine” or “spicebush.”
-I use such titles because I want to raise viewers’ knowledge and appreciation of nature.
-If only by a little bit.
+I use such titles because I want to raise viewers’ knowledge and appreciation of nature — if only by a little bit.

 But I’m not aiming for accuracy, at least of colour.
-For each painting, I plan the colour harmony before I start.
+For each painting, I plan the light-dark pattern and colour harmony before I start.
 Applying my selected hues in glazes, thick pastes, and spatters, I build rhythms across the picture.
-Sometimes I include hard-edged rectangles and squares to contrast the organic forms; other times I use only the curves found in nature.
+Sometimes I include hard-edged rectangles to contrast the organic forms; other times I use only the curves found in nature.
 But always, creating interesting colour and rhythm is as important to me as representing trees, leaves, or flowers.